Unit inclusion in a non-semisimple braided tensor category and non-compact relative TQFTs: Relative and Non-compact TQFTs

 \subsection{Review of relative TQFTs}

 We recall the notions of relative TQFTs that will be our motivation.
 Let $\CC$ be a symmetric monoidal $n$-category.
 We distinguish two flavors.

 The first is purely topological.
-Lurie defines a new category $Bord_n^{rel}$ of bipartite cobordisms with two different colors for the bulk and interfaces between them, see \cite[Example 4.3.23]{LurieCob}.
+Lurie defines a category $\Bord_n^{dw}$ of bipartite cobordisms with two different colors for the bulk and interfaces between them, see \cite[Example 4.3.23]{LurieCob}.
 There are in particular manifolds with only one color and without interfaces.
-This induces two inclusions $Bord_n \to Bord_n^{rel}$. \begin{mydef}[Lurie] A domain wall between two theories $\ZZ_1, \ZZ_2: Bord_n \to \CC$ is a symmetric monoidal functor $Bord_n^{rel}\to \CC$ that restricts to $\ZZ_1$ and $\ZZ_2$ on manifolds with one color. \end{mydef} In particular, the interval with an interface point in the middle induces a morphism $\ZZ_1(pt) \to \ZZ_2(pt)$.
+This induces two inclusions $\Bord_n \to \Bord_n^{dw}$. \begin{mydef}[Lurie] A domain wall between two theories $\ZZ_1, \ZZ_2: \Bord_n \to \CC$ is a symmetric monoidal functor $\Bord_n^{dw}\to \CC$ that restricts to $\ZZ_1$ and $\ZZ_2$ on manifolds with one color. \end{mydef} In particular, the interval with an interface point in the middle induces a morphism $\ZZ_1(pt) \to \ZZ_2(pt)$.
 Freed and Teleman describe a notion of relative TQFT by means of such morphisms for every values of $\ZZ_1$ and $\ZZ_2$ on manifolds of dimension strictly less than $n$, see \cite{FreedTeleman}.
-They mention it should be equivalent.
+They mention that their notion should be equivalent to Lurie's notion of domain wall.
+A more detailed comparison will appear in William Stewart's PhD thesis.

 The second notion focuses on the algebraic flavour of Freed--Teleman's description.
 One can drop the assumption that $\ZZ_1$ and $\ZZ_2$ are well defined on $n$-manifolds because these don't appear.
 Johnson-Freyd and Scheimbauer define three different notions of an $n$-category of arrows in an $n$-category.
-We will focus on the oplax one $\CC^\to$. \begin{mydef}[sketch, see\mbox{\cite[Definition 5.14]{JFS}}] Let $\CC$ be a symmetric monoidal $n$-category.
-The symmetric monoidal $n$-category $\CC^\to$ of oplax arrows in $\CC$ is defined as follows:\\ \\ It has two symmetric monoidal functor $s,t:\CC^\to \to \CC$. \end{mydef} \begin{mydef}[Johnson-Freyd--Scheimbauer] An oplax-$\ZZ_1$-$\ZZ_2$-twisted $n-1$-TQFT for two theories $\ZZ_1, \ZZ_2: Bord_{n-1} \to \CC$ is a symmetric monoidal functor $Bord_{n-1}\to \CC^\to$ that projects to $\ZZ_1$ and $\ZZ_2$ under source and target. \end{mydef} The name and strategy come from \cite{StolzTeichner}.
+We will focus on the oplax one $\CC^\to$. \begin{mydef}[sketch, see Definition 5.14 in \cite{JFS}] Let $\CC$ be a symmetric monoidal $n$-category.
+The \emph{symmetric monoidal $n$-category $\CC^\to$ of oplax arrows in $\CC$} has: 8pt 8pt It has two symmetric monoidal functors $s,t:\CC^\to \to \CC$.